cyberfolk/java-basics/README.md

+# Java Basics

+**Initial commit**: 16/10/22

-# Java basics exercises
+:coffee: This Repo contains fundamental Java exercises such as:
+- Objects, Classes, Inheritance
+- Data Type, Strings
+- Files

-The exercises are contained in the src directory.
+NB: The exercises are contained in the src directory.

-## The topics of the exercises are
-1. Objects
-2. Classes
-3. Data Type
-4. Files
-5. Inheritance
-6. Strings